tarsa129/Basic-Lazy-SKI-Compiler/README.md

 # Compilers Class Final Project - Lazy SKI Compiler

-This project aims to build a simple lazy SKI compiler, done as a final project for a copmiler class.
+This project aims to build a simple lazy SKI compiler, done as a final project for a compilers class.
 The language is technically turing complete, but it is not practical for any purpose.

 ## Language Overview
 The language is a purely applicative language, meaning that there are no side effects like input/output.
 It also features lazy evaluation.
 The syntax consists of S, K, I, B, and C combinators as defined in the paper, various primitives, integers and booleans as basic data types, a single, generic error, and anonymous functions with single character variables.
 The following primitives are included: